An Extract From The Book: Fish – Operation Electric Man By Kelvin Rush.

 The weeks leading up to the holiday were so exciting for all the siblings, especially when we were younger.
 We’d all be talking about it non-stop every day.
 I remember one occasion, all eight of us were in the living room doing the hokey cokey, pretending we were on the beach.
 We always did the hokey cokey on the beach at Scarborough.
 We even did it around a donkey one year.
 I also remember lying in bed in the middle of the night, too excited to sleep, thinking about all the things I’d be doing at Scarborough…..

 Dad then swung his left arm in my direction.
 Unfortunately for our Robert, his big head got in the way, and he was walloped firmly across his face, by the back of dad’s hand.
-I think dad’s gold wedding ring must have connected, cos a red mark suddenly appeared, right on our Robert’s cheekbone.
+I think dad’s gold wedding ring must have connected, cos a red mark suddenly appeared on Robert’s left cheekbone.
 The kitchen erupted, as me and the girls burst out laughing.
 ‘That’s what ya get for having a big head,’ howled our Debra.
 ‘Yeah, he’s always getting in the way is our Robert,’ shrieked our Julie.
-Considering our Robert was a strapping twenty-four-year-old, and almost six foot, he reacted like a big baby.
+Despite our Robert being a strapping twenty-four-year-old, and almost six foot, he reacted like a big baby.
 He broke into tears, and then stormed out of the kitchen, running straight upstairs to his bedroom.

 I spent the next forty minutes, telling dad just about everything.
 I told him it was Goody who showed me how to break into the electric meter, in the first place.
 I said I’d lent Goody some of the stolen money, assuming I would get it back, once he’d sold his Raleigh Chopper bike.
 He did sell his bike, but then when his dad found out, he bought the bike back.
 His dad also caught him trying to steal a fiver from his wallet, and stopped his pocket money for two months, and grounded him for six weeks.
 So I’ll never get the money back.
 I also told dad, that I’d been threatened by Psycho Sid, who was gonna beat me up, unless I gave him some of the stolen money.